-Having grown up in the North and in a very progressive area, I wanted to learn more first-hand about African American history in the United States.
+Having grown up in the North and in a very progressive area, I wanted to learn more first-hand about African-American history in the United States.
 But sadly, I’m a huge lover of architecture and historic buildings.
-So, by the time I toured the last one we planned to see, it was too late.
+So, it was too late by the time I toured the last one we planned to see.

-This museum chronicles African American history and culture in the South.
-It is dedicated to sharing the contributions made by people of African origin and descent.
+This museum chronicles African-American history and culture in the South.
+It is dedicated to sharing the contributions of people of African origin and descent.

 I read great reviews about the information presented and the large collection of content and artifacts.
-I’m sure it would be really interesting to see (especially for fellow history nerds).
+I’m sure it would be fascinating to see (especially for fellow history nerds).

 The Natchez African American History and Culture Museum is located at 301 Main St, Natchez, MS 39120-3461.
-It’s open from 10 to 4:30 Monday to Friday and 10 to 2 on Saturday.
-It costs only $7 but please consider making a donation if you visit.
+It’s open from 10 to 4:30, Monday to Friday, and 10 to 2 on Saturday.
+It costs only $7, but please consider donating if you visit.

 Grand Village of the Natchez Indians

-There is a small museum that offers information about the history of the mound builders and the Native Americans in this area.
-Information about their history was saved and recorded by the French in this area.
+A small museum offers information about the history of the mound builders and the Native Americans in this area.
+The French saved and recorded Information about their history in this area.